avery-rock/chiaroscuro/implementation.md

+## Overall Workflow

 ![workflow](images/workflow.png)

 ## Hardware

-This project uses a [Dobot Magician] arm with a [logitech C920s webcam].
+This project uses a [Dobot Magician](https://www.dobot.cc/dobot-magician/product-overview.html) arm with a [logitech C920s](https://www.logitech.com/en-us/product/hd-pro-webcam-c920s) webcam.
 The webcam is mounted to the send link of the robot to allow the same camera to be used to check for a paper in the workspace and look in any direction instructed for the scene to draw.

 The setup currently uses a special short pen.
 Holding a regular length pen with most of the length beneath the end of the arm allows the pen to wobble and completely removes fine shading features.
 If a regular length pen is simply held higer up, the top end can hit the *unlock* button for manually moving the Dobot, which causes it to go into freefall if not held up.
 This caused the robot to faceplant onto the paper during prototyping.